raspberrypilearning/flappy-parrot/en/step_3.md

     ![screenshot](images/flappy-pipes-duplicate.png)

-+ If you like, you can add extra rectangles to the ends of the pipes:
++ If you like, you can add extra shaded rectangles to the ends of the pipes:

     ![screenshot](images/flappy-pipes-ends.png)